Calorique

 How We Calculate Calories Burned During Cooking

-For cooking with a MET value of 2, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do cooking for 30 minutes (0.5 hours), you would burn approximately 73 calories.
+For light cooking / simple prep with a MET value of 1.8, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do cooking for 30 minutes (0.5 hours), you would burn approximately 69 calories.

 Keep in mind that actual calorie expenditure can vary by 15-20% based on factors like fitness level, exercise intensity, environmental conditions, and individual metabolic differences.
-The MET value of 2 for cooking represents an average across typical conditions and effort levels.
+The selected MET value of 1.8 for light cooking / simple prep represents an average across typical conditions and effort levels.
 Your actual burn may be higher or lower depending on how vigorously you perform the activity.

 Cooking vs. Other Activities